Shanthalad/Even-Odd-Java-Program/README.md

-Even Odd program using java
+Even and Odd program using java